LearnersGuild/learning-os/game/we-skills.md

 * Working with podmates’ growth edges, learning curves and struggles (aka teammates’ shit, shadow, and shortcomings)
 * Contributing to pod health, vibrancy, mood
 * Supporting pod member’s success
-* Empathy with pod members and the pod as a whole
 * Optimizing learning of the Pod